louisvarley/mbiiez/README.md

 ## August 2021 Update + Additional Notes

-Fixed a bug in the code and tweaked installer so hopefully prevent it dumping a duplicate MBII folder into the ```/opt/openjk/MBII``` folder.
-I don't have a full install setup to cant properly test
+Fixed a bug in the code which would not tell you when log file was not created within 10 seconds (indicating the server didnt start) I don't have a full install setup to properly test

 Additional issue i've noticed on a few installs, installation creates a path like so ```/opt/openjk/MBII/MBII``` with some of the files being here rather than merely ```/opt/openjk/MBII/MBII```